CodeNeophyte/AudioProgramming/README.md

 * Dr Julian Parker on Virtual Analog Modelling: https://www.facebook.com/nordicsmc/videos/450642712037855/
 * Great talk about iOS audio apps: https://www.youtube.com/watch?v=KAXss-zmCsU&t=76s

+## Audio Gold Nuggets
+* The CD-quality sample rate is 44.1kHz, which means there needs to be 44100 samples per second per channel sent to the audio hardware for playback.
+Rather than being passed to the audio hardware a single sample at a time, the samples are passed in buffers — or blocks — containing a certain number of samples.
+For example, at 44.1kHz and a block size of 441 our AudioAppComponent::getNextAudioBlock() function would be called 100 times per second.
+(From JUCE Tutorial)

 ## Courses
 * MIT - Interactive Music Systems: https://ocw.mit.edu/courses/music-and-theater-arts/21m-385-interactive-music-systems-fall-2016/index.htm
 * MIT - Music and Technology: Algorithmic and Generative Music: https://ocw.mit.edu/courses/music-and-theater-arts/21m-380-music-and-technology-algorithmic-and-generative-music-spring-2010/